mogita/go-fanfou/README.md

 Please refer to the `examples` folder for the basic usages of this library.

-Before running the examples, please modify the content in `def.go` to your corresponding API keys and such.
+Before running the examples, please fill the constants in `def.go` with your API keys and such.
 For obtaining a new API key please refer to https://fanfou.com/apps

 You can run the examples to see how this library works: